oh-my-fish/plugin-getopts/README.md

 + Options that can take an argument optionally shall specify the argument in the same string as the option argument if in short option style: `-aargument`, or separated by a `=` if in long form: `--long-form=argument`.
 If a blank space is used, the following argument will be treated independently.

-+ Options can appear multiple times in the same argument list. `getopts` will print every match sequentally on each call, and should default to the short form of the option if available.
++ Options can appear multiple times in the same argument list. `getopts` will print every match sequentially on each call, and should default to the short form of the option if available.

 + The option delimiter `:` and optional argument character `^` shall not be used as an option.